-Pressure fill water tank: Fills the water tank from a pressurized water source attached to the utility center panel.
+Fills the water tank from a pressurized water source attached to the utility center panel.

-- 1. Set the blue city water / tank fill valve at the utility center to the FILL TANK position (horizontal) pointing to the left. - 2.
-At the water pump: the water tank shutoff valve should be in the OFF position.
-Siphon valve should be in the OFF position (Fig 2). - 3.
+- 1. Set the blue city water / tank fill valve at the utility center to the TANK FILL position (horizontal) pointing to the left. - 2.
+Water pump valve should be set to Fill Tank configuration. - 3.
 Attach a pressurized water source to the fresh water connection inlet.
 You should use a non-toxic drinking water hose dedicated only to supplying fresh water to the vehicle.